cybanjar/class-axel/README.md

-# Nuxt 3 Minimal Starter
+# Class Axel - Nuxt 3 | Tailwindcss

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.